hehrich/automated-twin-tracking/README.md

 Run the Script: Execute either Python file within a Python environment.

 ### Part 1: Identification and tracking
-Example: `python Identification_and_tracking.py --numfram 6 shear.dump.*` would apply the algorithm to 6 frames of the dump file range.
+Example: `python Identification_and_tracking.py --numfram 6 dump.shear.*` would apply the algorithm to 6 frames of the dump file range.

 Run `python Identification_and_tracking.py -h` to see all available flags.